Pauperformance/dev/pages/phd_guidelines.md

 Please note the line in the description is **case-sensitive**.

-It is **not** required to have the line in the beginning of the description.
+It is **not** required to have the line at the beginning of the description.
 You can place it wherever you want.
-In fact, a common choice is to place this line as the final line of the description (non-invasive).
+In fact, a common choice is to place this line as the final part of the description (non-invasive).

 We trust our PhDs to publish content meaningfully and responsibly.
 Thanks a lot!